refaktor/stepi/README.md

 # Basic file mode - auto-generates output
 $ echo "analyze the code in this project" > task.md
-$ stepi task.md                    # Creates task.out.md and additional logs
+$ stepi task.md                    # Creates task.out.md and additional files

 # Pipe mode for quick tasks
 $ echo "what are the main files here?" | stepi